Psalm 95 – God Worthy of Our Humble and Obedient Worship

 ii.
-This word of warning is important enough to be referenced three times in the Book of Hebrews (Hebrews 3:7, 3:15, and 4:7).
+This word of warning is important enough to be referenced three times in the book of Hebrews (Hebrews 3:7, 3:15, and 4:7).
 In Hebrews 4:7 the emphasis is on the word today, indicating the urgency of listening to God with a soft heart today.

 iii.
 “This is the uniform time and tense of the Holy Ghost’s exhortations.
 He saith nothing about tomorrow, except to forbid our boasting of it, since we know not what a day shall bring forth.
 All his instructions are set to the time and tune of ‘Today, today, today.’”
 (Spurgeon)

 iv.
 When the writer to the Hebrews quoted this passage in Hebrews 3:7, he specifically attributed it to the Holy Spirit: Therefore, as the Holy Spirit says.
 He was certain that the words of Psalm 95 were inspired by the Holy Spirit and that the Holy Spirit was Yahweh.

 b.
 Do not harden your hearts, as in the rebellion: The rebellion and the day of trial refer primarily to the trial at Meribah (Numbers 20:1-13).
-But more generally it speaks of Israel’s refusal to trust and enter the Promised Land during the Exodus (Numbers 13:30-14:10).
+But more generally, they speak of Israel’s refusal to trust and enter the Promised Land during the Exodus (Numbers 13:30-14:10).
 God did not accept their unbelief and condemned that generation of unbelief to die in the wilderness (Numbers 14:22-23 and 14:28-32).

 i.
 The appeal do not harden your hearts means there is some aspect of the will involved when it comes to the hardness (or softness) of heart.
-Many regard a hard or soft heart as something that just happens to someone and is beyond their ability to control.
+Many regard a hard or soft heart as something that just happens to someone and is beyond his ability to control.
 Here the Holy Spirit indicates differently.

 ii.
-The strong words in the second half of Psalm 95 are connected to the sweet, stirring words of the first half.
+The strong words in the second half of this psalm are connected to the sweet, stirring words of the first half.
 Humble worship of Yahweh and the recognition of Him as Creator and God should lead to a listening ear and a soft, surrendered heart toward Him.
 There is something wrong when the worshipper does not obey and trust God.

 iii.
 Charles Spurgeon suggested several ways that we may harden our hearts.